Mattlk13/gocd-pr-comment-scalastyle/README.md

 ![Add Pipeline Tasks][4]

-3) save the scalastyle-result.xml file as a pipeline artifact
+3) save all scalastyle-result.xml files as a pipeline artifacts.
+You will only have 1 unless you have a multi-project sbt build

 ![Set Artifact Location][5]

 4) add a 'Github PR Comment: Scalastyle' task

-5) point the task to the location of the scalastyle results (this will tend to be target/scalastyle-result.xml)
+5) point the task to the locations of the scalastyle results.
+If you have a single project build this will tend to be target/scalastyle-result.xml.
+Otherwise provide a comma separated list of locations. (e.g. server/target/scalastyle-result.xml, client/target/scalastyle-result.xml)

-6) point the task to the folder containing the XML file artifact (this is needed for the trackback link)
+6) point the task to the folders containing the XML file artifacts (this is needed for the trackback link).
+For each result file you specified in step 5, specify the matching artifact location as a comma separated list.

 ![Scalastyle Plugin Configuration][6]

 ## Output:

-When the task executes, the plugin will examine the scalastyle results XML file and comment on the pull request with a summary of the findings.
+When the task executes, the plugin will examine the scalastyle results XML files and comment on the pull request if it found any errors, warning or infos.<br/>
-You can click on the 'details' link to view the raw XML results behind the summary.
+You can click on the artifact link to view the raw XML results behind the file summary.

 ![Pull Request Comment][7]